 Between 1530 and 1533, the Spanish conquistadors began their conquest of the Inca Empire.
 After defeating the Inca army in a series of battles, they captured the Inca emperor, Atahualpa.
 The Spanish demanded a ransom from Atahualpa for his release, which was paid.
 However, the Spanish then executed Atahualpa anyway.
 The conquest of the Inca empire began in 1532 and until 1572, when the last Inca emperor, Tupac Amaru, was captured and executed by the Spanish.
 After the Inca Empire’s fall, many surviving Incas fled to remote areas of the Andes mountains.
 One of these areas was Choquequirao.
 It is thought that Choquequirao was chosen as a refuge because it was very difficult to reach, being high in the mountains and surrounded by deep valleys.
 It is believed that the Incas occupied Choquequirao until around 1650.
 After that date, there is no record of anyone living there.
 It is possible that the inhabitants left Choquequirao because of disease or hunger, as there would have been no way to resupply such a remote settlement.
 It is also possible they were forced out by Spanish settlers moving into the area.

 Book the Best Tours.

 To visit Choquequirao, you must travel from Cusco city by car for about 4 hours until the trailhead in Capuliyoc.
-The easiest way to visit Choquequirao is starting in Capuliyoc and coming back to Capuliyoq the same way.
-However, there is a longer trail that connects with Machu Picchu and even with teh Last Inca Capital of Vilcabamba.
+The easiest way to visit Choquequirao is to start in Capuliyoc and return Capuliyoq the same way.
+However, a longer trail connects with Machu Picchu and even the Last Inca Capital of Vilcabamba.

 You can customize your itinerary with us, contact us about your preferences, and we will design a perfect trip for you.
-See below the most remarkable hike to this great destination.
+See below the most fantastic hike to this great destination.